Is Texas a No-Fault State for Car Accidents?

-After sustaining injuries in a car accident, it can be overwhelming in many ways.
+Sustaining injuries in a car accident can be overwhelming in many ways.
 From healing from your injuries to facing mounting medical bills, know that help is available.
 At Bandas Law Firm, P.C. our team of attorneys is ready to help you receive the compensation you deserve so you can move forward with your life.

 Since comparative fault rules are tricky, our team of lawyers will assess your case to determine if you have grounds to file a personal injury lawsuit.
 Let us help you seek justice and have peace of mind.